Dosage Form: tablet

 In controlled trials, the addition of Irbesartan to hydrochlorothiazide doses of 6.25 mg, 12.5 mg, or 25 mg produced further dose-related reductions in blood pressure similar to those achieved with the same monotherapy dose of Irbesartan.
 HCTZ also had an approximately additive effect.

-Analysis of age, sex, and race subgroups of patients showed that men and women, and patients over and under 65 years of age, had generally similar responses.
+Analysis of age, gender, and race subgroups of patients showed that men and women, and patients over and under 65 years of age, had generally similar responses.
 Irbesartan was effective in reducing blood pressure regardless of race, although the effect was somewhat less in blacks (usually a low-renin population).

 The effect of Irbesartan is apparent after the first dose, and it is close to its full observed effect at 2 weeks.
 At the end of an 8-week exposure, about 2/3 of the antihypertensive effect was still present one week after the last dose.
 Rebound hypertension was not observed.
 There was essentially no change in average heart rate in Irbesartan-treated patients in controlled trials.

 Nephropathy in Type 2 Diabetic Patients